buhpc/ASC16/hpl/README.md

 in HPL.dat, change:

-N - size of the problem, which should fill up around 80% of total RAM, as recommended by HPL docs.

-	-on our bio cluster, peak performance at 64000.
+N - size of the problem, which should fill up around 80% of total RAM, as recommended by HPL docs.On our bio cluster, peak performance at 64000.

 P - number of processes.
 One caveat - P is less than Q.

 Q - number of nodes.

-	- P * Q is the total number of processes you can run on your cluster
+(P * Q is the total number of processes you can run on your cluster)

 NBs - subset of N to distribute across nodes.
 HPL docs recommend 32 - 256.
 I used 256.